 Online students and faculty have access to the full range of Archabbey Library resources.
 This includes online databases, e-books, and online reference sources.
 Archabbey Library print resources are available through "scan and deliver" service as well as by remote delivery through mail and courier.
 Archabbey Library also belongs to a number of library consortia that enable students and faculty to borrow books directly from libraries nearer to their homes.

-To use Archabbey Library, you will need to register with the library so we can set up your library account.
+To use Archabbey Library resources, you will need to register with the library so we can set up your library account.
 Once you get your library account, you will have a unique 14-digit barcode that is your system username.
-You will need to set up a system password.
-This is different from your Moodle password.
+When your try to use a resource remotely, you will be prompted to login.
+You can login using your Saint Meinrad email login.
+This is the same as your Learning Management System (Moodle) login.
+If you do not have a Saint Meinrad email address, you will need to set up a system password.
+This is different from your LMS password.
 The first time you try to access your library account online or to access a resource such as a database, a pop-up login window will appear.
 Click on the "Set/reset your password" link and follow instructions.
 Here is a more complete set of instructions for password setup: Setting up your Archabbey Library password in WorldCat Discovery.